A Guide to Ukrainian Easter Food & Basket

 1. Paska

-A traditional, slightly sweet Easter yeast bread, paska is the centerpiece of the Easter basket.
-It is often baked with dried fruit and nuts and topped with white sugar frosting.
-Traditionally, paska is baked at home and exchanged with friends and relatives.
-This ritual of paska giving is considered to harbor good health and wealth.
+A traditional, slightly sweet Easter yeast bread, paska is the centerpiece of the Ukrainian Easter basket.
+It is often baked with dried fruit and nuts and topped with a light sugar glaze or frosting.
+Traditionally made at home, paska is also shared with friends and relatives—a ritual believed to bring health and prosperity.

-Paska is eaten on Easter morning, generously spread with Easter butter and cottage cheese.
+On Easter morning, paska is enjoyed generously spread with butter and fresh cottage cheese.

 2. Easter Eggs